xunker/blue-gs/README.md

 # How it works

 BlueGS connects between your SCSI card and its external DB-25 connector to give you a seamless installation.
-The BlueGS module itself mounts in a free DB-25 connector cutout in the rear of your IIgs or Enhanced //e.
+The BlueGS module itself mounts in a free DB-25 connector cutout in the rear of your IIgs or //e.

 [![Overhead view of BlueGS in IIgs slot](images/bluegs_v1.2_installed_overhead_thumb.jpg)](images/bluegs_v1.2_installed_overhead.jpg)
 [![Frontal view of BlueGS in IIgs slot](images/bluegs_v1.2_installed_front_thumb.jpg)](images/bluegs_v1.2_installed_front.jpg)